PhilipSnows/quartz/content/Commandment 03.md

 ![600](https://i.imgur.com/cADbPHL.png)

 ## Whales Vs Veterans
->"There is no good and evil, there is only power, and those too poor to seek it."
+>[!quote] "There is no good and evil, there is only power, and those too poor to seek it."
+>
->— Lord Whale: He Who Must Not Play Fair
+>—Lord Whale: He Who Must Not Play Fair

 ![600](https://i.imgur.com/9teJzbN.jpg)